caz1que/OMW-Achievements/README.md

 - starting a conversation with a specific NPC
 - joining a faction
 - gaining a certain rank in a faction
+- performing different actions a certain number of times (e.g., reading a book 50 times, etc.)

 After opening the achievement, the player receives a notification in the upper right corner of the screen.